-Trying to find the right cut out people or person for an architecture project (often under pressure) can be a very time consuming process, especially when they need to then be placed and given the correct lighting and colour in order to blend into the drawing.
+Trying to find the right png cut out people or person for an architecture project (often under pressure) can be a very time consuming process, especially when they need to then be placed and given the correct lighting and color in order to blend into the drawing.

 …and this includes showing a the full range of ethnicities and cultures.

-Here we have pulled together the best websites that we feel supply a full and divers range of cut out people (for free), in a variety of different styles and graphics.
+Here we have pulled together the best websites that we feel supply a full and diverse range of png cut out people (for free), in a variety of different styles and graphics.

 Knowing where to quickly find the right cut outs, means that you can concentrate on spending more time thinking about how to arrange the image and how to best communicate your projects story…